How To

 2. There is one JSON object per line in the file

-In Information Security we frequently see item 2, one-per-line structure in exports from no-SQL databases (e.g. MongoDB, ELK, etc).
+In many applications we frequently see item 2, one-per-line structure in exports from no-SQL databases (e.g. MongoDB, etc).
 In this case, each JSON object becomes a row.
 Gigasheet handles the varying structure by creating a column for each leaf node of the nested sub-objects and sub-lists within an object.
 This results in a way to create a tabular representation of varying structured data where common fields are represented in the same column across rows and unique fields just show up in their own column.

 Example of Structure 1: This file is one giant JSON object.